Jakerevans/WPHealthTracker/readme.txt

 == Description ==

-**Track your Exercise, Diet, and Vitals data to see beafutiful, interactive charts about your health!!
+**Track your Exercise, Diet, and Vitals data to see beautiful, interactive charts about your health!!
 Are you an individual with a health-related business?
 Then use WPHealthTracker to track your Client's health too!**

 **How does WPHealthTracker work?**